 Make sure you turn off auto-updates, and keep in mind that each code can only be used for one device.
 I only bought this once during the trek, after I had been offline for a week people at home had started to worry.

 Showers at high altitude cost from 200 rupees for a cold bucket of water, to 700 rupees for a gas shower.
-Some go the entire trek without showering, but I did three times in 25 days just to retain some level of cleanliness.
+Some go the entire trek without showering, but I showered a number of times in 25 days just to retain some level of cleanliness.

 Since I had some space in my bag, I invested in some extra toilet paper rolls to bring from Namche also.
-At the shops in Namche they’re 200 rupees, but in the mountains you’ll be paying 400-500 per roll.
+At shops in Namche toilet paper costs 200 rupees, but in the mountains you’ll be paying 400-500 per roll.
 Since I was sick and blowing my nose every 10 seconds, these came in very handy!

 Coming from hot and humid India I didn’t have any winter clothing aside from a hat, leggings, sweatpants, and a NorthFace GoreTex jacket I picked up from a hostel in Cambodia.
 Luckily, you can find any trekking gear you can dream of in Thamel.

-Check out my perfect trekking in Nepal packing list!
+Check out my trekking in Nepal packing list!